QiCai1995/NLP_Twitter_Sentiment/README.md

 ## Conclusions
-What specific aspects of Apple products are mentioned in tweets expressing positive and negative sentiment?
+What specific aspects of Apple products are mentioned in tweets expressing positive and negative sentiments?

 Can we extract valuable insights from the tweets to understand customer preferences, product pain points, or areas for improvement?

-Most tweets regarding to Apple products are neutral (51.9%), follow by positive (40.2%), and negative (7.9%).
+Most tweets regarding Apple products are neutral (51.9%), follow by positive (40.2%), and negative (7.9%).

-To futher investigate, we used WordCloud in the EDA notebook to analyze most frequent words among positive and negative sentiment tweets to discover infomative aspects of Apple products, specifically iPhone and iPad, to further provide product enhancement areas.
+To further investigate, we used WordCloud in the EDA notebook to analyze the most frequent words among positive and negative sentiment tweets to discover informative aspects of Apple products, specifically iPhone and iPad, to further provide product enhancement areas.

 iPhone - Positives & Negatives: